Step-Parent Adoption Northern Territory: Process, Requirements, and Consent

 For step-parent adoption, the consent of the other biological parent — the one whose parental rights will be extinguished by the adoption — is generally required.

-If the other biological parent is named on the child's birth certificate, their written consent must be obtained before the court can make an adoption order.
-This consent must be given voluntarily, after they have received independent legal advice, and it cannot be signed until the child is at least 30 days old (for infants).
-Once signed, the biological parent has a 30-day cooling-off period during which they can withdraw consent in writing.
+If the other biological parent is named on the child's birth certificate, their written consent is generally required before the Court can make an adoption order.
+The consent requirements and timing depend on the circumstances.
+For a local relinquishment consent, a birth mother generally cannot sign during the first 30 days after birth, subject to a statutory exception with the required medical and counselling evidence; prescribed information and counselling must be provided at least seven days before signing.
+Once that local consent is signed, the birth parent has a further 30-day period during which they can withdraw consent in writing.

 For older children, this can be complicated by years of limited or no contact with the biological parent, or by outright refusal to consent.
-In these situations, the court has the power to dispense with consent — but only on specific grounds set out in the Act, including that the biological parent cannot be found, is incapable of giving consent, or has abandoned or persistently failed to fulfil parental responsibilities.
-This is not a rubber-stamp process; it requires proper legal evidence and the court takes these applications seriously.
+In these situations, the Court may have power under the Act to dispense with consent, but the grounds and evidence are fact-specific.
+This is not a rubber-stamp process; obtain legal advice about the requirements for your application.

 If you anticipate that consent will be contested or difficult to obtain, getting legal advice early is important.
 It affects the likely timeline and cost of your application significantly.